Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Radial Profile of the Rotating string

 \section{Radial Profile of the Rotating string}

 The radial profile of a constantly rotating probe string has been analysed in this section.
 The radial profile is obtained by considering a probe string whose one end is attached to the boundary of the spacetime, which corresponds to the heavy probe quark in the dual gauge theory and rotating with constant angular frequency $\omega$ and radius $\mathcal{R}$ in two dimensional plane of the boundary.
 The velocity and acceleration are given as $v= \mathcal{R} \omega$ and $a= \omega^2 \mathcal{R}$.
-Following the approach prescribed in \cite{Pokhrel_2025,Pokhrel_2025a,Chakrabortty2016a} without repeating the calculations, we have plotted radial profile with respect to the parameters $a$, $\alpha$ and $\Phi$ in figure (\ref{fig_radial_b1}) in the form of a density plot.
+Following the approach prescribed in \cite{Pokhrel_2025,Pokhrel_2025a,Chakrabortty2016a}, we parameterize the string world sheet as,